mhazrd/dog_breed_classifier/README.md

 #### Refinement

 Initially, a fully custom CNN model is used.
-But because of the large search space regarding hyperparameters, model architecture and optimization algorithms, it was not easy to find a good combination showing a good performance.
+But it was not easy to find a combination showing a good performance because of the large search space regarding hyperparameters, model architecture and optimization algorithms.
 This fully custom CNN model achieved ~2% accuracy which is still better than random guessing but far from a usable performance.
 In order to reduce the search space, previously proven model architecture is used to extract features and it's customized with final few layers for the custom task.
-It basically used a transfer learning from a more general image task into dog-breed classification task, reduce the search space of model architecture into a few final layers and helped improve the accuracy performance.
+It basically uses a transfer learning from a more general image task into dog-breed classification task, reduces the search space of model architecture into a few final layers and helped improve the accuracy performance.

 ### Results